Check out the session summary below.

 By Ruth Nasrullah

-He encouraged attendees to seek ideas even in seemingly unlikely places.
-His suggestions included legal notices, overheard conversations and even social media posts and Craigslist ads.
+Jack El-Hai encouraged attendees to seek ideas even in seemingly unlikely places.
+His suggestions included legal notices, overheard conversations, social media posts and Craigslist ads.
 He also recommended a state of mind that can help writers identify potential stories.
 For instance, he suggested that time spent doing household chores can result in a frame of mind that facilitates inspiration.

 El-Hai incorporated several exercises into the session.
 In one, he asked participants to write down all the communities they belong to — personal, professional, social or other — and begin thinking of ways those communities are sources of ideas for articles.